13588112254/littlefs/DESIGN.md

 We can make several improvements.
 First, instead of giving each file its own metadata pair, we can store multiple files in a single metadata pair.
-One way to do this is to directly associate a directory with a metadata pair (well, a linked list of metadata pairs).
+One way to do this is to directly associate a directory with a metadata pair (or a linked list of metadata pairs).
 This makes it easy for multiple files to share the directory's metadata pair for logging and reduce the collective storage overhead.